StenlyTU/K8s-training-official/README.md

 ### Challenging ###

-46. **Create an nginx pod called nginx-resolver using image nginx, expose it internally with a service called nginx-resolver-service.
+46. **Create an nginx pod called *nginx-resolver* using image *nginx*, expose it internally with a service called *nginx-resolver-service*.
 Test that you are able to look up the service and pod names from within the cluster.
 Use the image: busybox:1.28 for dns lookup.**
     <details><summary>show</summary><p>

     You need to figure it out alone :)